 The couple teamed up and Ruby encouraged Archie to begin transmuting his pain into songs.

-After Ruby and Archie moved to Victoria, Ruby worked at the Margaret Tucker Hostel which provided accommodation for Aboriginal women and girls.
-She then, with Archie, cared for as many as fourteen children at a time in a family group in Thornbury.
+Then, Ruby and Archie cared for as many as fourteen children at a time in a family group in Thornbury.
+They later opened up their own home to young people in need.

 In 1994 Ruby Hunter became the first Aboriginal Australian woman to record with a major label.
 She went on to win numerous awards and performed on stages across the world.